Current employer: Science and Technology Facilities Council (STFC)

 Inspired by this story?

 For more information about studying electrical and electronic engineering, please visit our MEng Electrical and Electronic Engineering course page.
-For more information about our range of courses within the School of Computing, Electronics and Mathematics, please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics, please visit the school page.

 Want to find similar alumni?